storesafe/cordova-sqlite-storage/README.md

 - The db version, display name, and size parameter values are not supported and will be ignored.
 - The sqlite plugin will not work before the callback for the "deviceready" event has been fired, as described in **Usage**.
+- There is a memory leak if you use this version with background processing disabled.
+This issue will be solved once the Cordova 3.0 integration is finished with the Android & Windows Phone 8 versions.
+As a workaround, this version has background processing enabled by default.

 ## Other versions